Down valuation happens when a surveyor or mortgage lender values a property at less than the agreed purchase price.

 If you’re experienced mortgage down valuation and want to negotiate with the seller, these tips could help.

-- Use the estate agent to assist in the negotiations.
+Use the estate agent to assist in the negotiations.
 Their job is to deliver a successful property sale.
 Simply explain the situation and be clear on what you need for the sale to proceed.
-The difficult conversations are theirs to have with the seller.
+It’s their responsibility to have the difficult conversations with the seller.

 Down valuation – what to do if your buyer’s mortgage gets refused